Vibe Coding Roadmap

 Skipping deployment and real-world usage

 Some developers build projects locally but never deploy them.
 This limits exposure to real-world challenges like performance, user behavior, and edge cases.
-Deployment is considered a critical part of the learning process.
+Deployment is a critical part of the learning process.
 Shipping your product forces you to deal with real constraints and improves your overall skill level. -

 Lack of consistency and iteration discipline